mahammad-mostafa/portfolio-site-prototype/README.md

 - Responsive design on all screens
 - Toolbar with menu links
 - Hero section with titles and paragraph
-- Works section with a detailed card for each item
+- Projects section with a detailed card for each item
 - About section containing text information
 - Contact section with a form to submit
 - Footer section with social links